Hydrodynamic projections and the emergence of linearised Euler equations in one-dimensional isolated systems: Main results in quantum spin chains

 \subsection{Ergodicity}

+The projection onto conserved charges in the Euler scaling limit needs a process of relaxation to occur at large times.
+A natural, but weak, expression of relaxation, is the equivalence between time averaging and statistical averaging, or ``ergodicity".
+This is a subject that has been widely discussed, see e.g.~\cite{klein1952,goldstein2010normal}.

-The first result concerns ergodicity, or relaxation.
-It says that long-time averaging of correlation functions gives the product of averages, along almost every ray in space-time.
+Our first main result is a form of ergodicity.
+It says that the long-time averaging of correlation functions gives the product of averages, along almost every ray (i.e.~velocity) in space-time.
 Note that this does not imply ergodicity for averaging in time, along ray $v=0$, but that there exist rays $v$ as near to 0 as desired along which ergodicity holds.
 This is a universal result about relaxation for dynamical correlation functions, valid for any finite-range quantum spin chain.
 This result is nontrivial, because ergodicity results in the context of $C^*$ algebras are based on the algebra being asymptotically abelian \cite{ruelle1965quantum,kastler1966invariant,robinson1967extremal}, see also \cite{IsraelConvexity}.
-For time evolution in quantum spin chains, only the Lieb-Robinson bound is available, where abelianness is obtained in space-like cones only.
-Technically, von Neumann's ergodic theorem \cite[Thm 12.44]{RudinFunctional} guarantees, under long-time averages, the projection in the GNS Hilbert space onto the invariant subspace of time translation, but we are not aware of any result establishing that this subspace is $\C\1$.
-We use von Neumann's ergodic theorem combined with other techniques.
+For time evolution in quantum spin chains, only the Lieb-Robinson bound is available, where abelianness may be obtained in space-like cones only.
+Technically, von Neumann's ergodic theorem \cite[Thm 12.44]{RudinFunctional} guarantees, under long-time averages, the projection in the GNS Hilbert space onto the invariant subspace of time translation, but we are not aware of any previous result establishing that this subspace is $\C\1$.
+We use von Neumann's ergodic theorem combined with countable dimensionality of the operator algebra.
+This is, we believe, the first real-time ergodicity result in strongly interacting models.